2018 YouTube headquarters shooting: Perpetrator

-The perpetrator was identified by police as Nasim Najafi Aghdam (نسيم نجفى اقدم; 5 April 1979 – 3 April 2018), a vegan activist and fitness personality of Iranian-Azerbaijani heritage.
-She was born in Urmia, Iran; her parents immigrated to Iran from the Republic of Azerbaijan.
-She immigrated to the United States with her family in 1996.
-She was a registered member of the Baháʼí Faith and described how veganism aligned with her religion.
-She was critical of Muslims and Baháʼís who ate meat.
-She lived with her grandmother in Riverside County, California, and posted content on Facebook, Instagram, Telegram, and YouTube in Persian, Azerbaijani, English, and Turkish.
-Her content went viral on Iranian social media and drew widespread attention.
-She protested with People for the Ethical Treatment of Animals (PETA) against the use of pigs in United States Marine Corps' training procedures for victims of trauma.
+The perpetrator was identified by police as Nasim Najafi Aghdam (نسيم نجفى اقدم; April 5, 1979 – April 3, 2018), a vegan activist and fitness personality of Iranian-Azerbaijani heritage.
+Aghdam committed the shooting two days before her birthday.
+Aghdam was born in Urmia, Iran; her parents immigrated to Iran from the Republic of Azerbaijan.
+Aghdam immigrated to the United States with her family in 1996.
+Aghdam was a registered member of the Baháʼí Faith and described how veganism aligned with her religion.
+Aghdam was critical of Muslims and Baháʼís who ate meat.
+Aghdam lived with her grandmother in Riverside County, California, and posted content on Facebook, Instagram, Telegram, and YouTube in Persian, Azerbaijani, English, and Turkish.
+Adgham's content went viral on Iranian social media and drew widespread attention.
+Agdham protested with People for the Ethical Treatment of Animals (PETA) against the use of pigs in United States Marine Corps' training procedures for victims of trauma.

+Preparation

 Aghdam purchased and registered a 9 mm Smith & Wesson semi-automatic pistol from The Gun Range San Diego, a gun dealer, on January 16, 2018.
 On March 31, 2018, Aghdam's family reported to the police that she was missing.
 According to her father, she hated YouTube, and the family was worried she might be traveling to the company's offices.

 The morning before the shooting, police officers found Aghdam sleeping in her car in a Walmart parking lot in Mountain View, 23 mi south of YouTube's headquarters.
 The officers did not identify her as a threat, and it is unclear whether they were aware of the concerns of Aghdam's father.
 Aghdam visited a shooting range the day before the shooting.

+Motive

 Police believe Aghdam was motivated by perceived discrimination by YouTube towards her channels.
 She complained about the company on her website, writing that "Youtube filtered my channels to keep them from getting views!" and that the company had demonetized most of her videos.

 Her father Ismail, of Riverside County, said that his daughter was a "vegan activist and animal lover" who told him YouTube had been censoring her videos and stopped paying her for her content.
 "She was angry," he said.
 According to The Mercury News, her YouTube channel included strange workout video clips, comedy sketches, bizarre homemade music videos, graphic anti-animal abuse videos, and vegan cooking tutorials.

 Victims

-San Francisco General Hospital and Stanford University Medical Center treated four victims: a 36-year-old man in critical condition, a 32-year-old woman in fair condition, a 27-year-old woman in stable condition, and one woman who injured her ankle while fleeing.
+San Francisco General Hospital and Stanford University Medical Center treated four victims: a 36-year-old man in critical condition, a 32-year-old woman in serious condition, a 27-year-old woman in fair condition, and one woman who injured her ankle while fleeing.